phillycommunitywireless/docs/docs/guides/rooftop installation.md

 # Mesh-kit Install for Rooftop Antenna Hosts

-Hosts of rooftop installations will also need to host a router in the house near the window to the front of the house.
+Hosts of rooftop installations will also host a router in the house near the window to the front of the house.
+In some cases we may install a wall-mounted antenna on the outside of the house to propagate the broadband signal throughout the neighborhood.

 We provide a kit with a PoE injector and a bunny-ears mesh AP.
-The user can install the bunny ears in any location within their home, as long as other mesh APs are within radio range (we’re planning on suggesting the entrance of the house or the porch -- the APs are weatherproof).
+Philly Community Wireless can install the kit, or the resident can install the bunny ears in any location within their home, as long as other mesh APs are within radio range (we’re planning on suggesting the entrance of the house or the porch -- the APs are weatherproof).

+## Mesh Kit Overview

 The Ethernet cable is passed through a Power-over-Ethernet (PoE) injector, which adds power to the signal the Ethernet cable is carrying and allows downstream devices to be powered solely through Ethernet.